hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

 required element is either "inline" or "script".
 Every other option is optional.

 Exactly *one* of the following is required:

+-   `command` (string) - This is a single command to execute.
+It will be written to a temporary file and run using the `execute_command` call below.

 -   `inline` (array of strings) - This is an array of commands to execute.
 The commands are concatenated by newlines and turned into a single file, so they